ApaxPhoenix/WebPy/README.md

 # WebPy Documentation

 **WebPy** is a lightweight Python framework designed to simplify web development.
-Whether you"re building a small web application or a complex API, WebPy provides the tools you need to get the job done efficiently.
+Whether you're building a small web application or a complex API, WebPy provides the tools you need to get the job done efficiently.
 This documentation will guide you through the core features, project structure, and essential functionalities of WebPy.

 ## Core Features